Shrimp

 • Hatcheries: Vital for producing post-larvae (PLs); broodstock management is critical for disease resistance and seed quality.

-A carefully selected composition of raw materials and verified feed formulas ensure that the shrimp is rich in minerals and vitamins, and at the same time that the texture of meat is of the highest quality.
-We make sure that shimp grown using solutions provided by Aller Aqua offer the following benefits:
+A carefully selected composition of raw materials and verified feed formulas ensures that the shrimp is rich in minerals and vitamins, and at the same time, that the texture of the meat is of the highest quality.
+We make sure that shrimp grown using solutions provided by Aller Aqua offer the following benefits:

 • Nutrient-Rich: High in protein, low in fat, and a good source of selenium, iodine, vitamin B12, and astaxanthin (antioxidant).